Jokers Wild (band): Members

 Apart from Altham, the original band members had previously played in other Cambridge bands (see above).
 The replacements had stood or sat in as temporary players before joining permanently.

-Wills later played with Peter Frampton, Foreigner and Bad Company.
-Both he and Wilson played on David Gilmour's eponymous first solo album.

-Wilson later played drums and bass on Syd Barrett's solo albums, The Madcap Laughs and Barrett, the later sessions of which were produced by Gilmour.
-He also was a surrogate drummer on the live shows for The Wall and the live album Is There Anybody Out There?
-The Wall Live 1980–81, which came out in 2000.
-Between 1973 and 1978 he was a member of Quiver.

 Recordings

 Jokers Wild did two recording sessions, both at Regent Sound studio in Denmark Street, London.

 The first, on 2 November 1965, was a self-funded and self-produced session, and resulted in a privately pressed, single-sided studio album (carrying catalogue number RSLP 007) and single (RSR 0031).
 50 copies of each were made and distributed to fans.
 A tape recording of the LP is held by the British Library's British Library Sound Archive.

 The album's five tracks (showing previous artists) featuring David Gilmour and Dave Altham on vocals, were: